Hyperaktiv-ai/hyperaktiv.github.io/pages/UTM.md

 {% include variables.md %}

 # Introduction to UTM Parameters
-* **Definition**: UTM parameters are short text codes added to URLs to track the performance of marketing campaigns.
+* **Definition**: UTM parameters are short text codes added to URLs to track the performance of marketing campaigns, and keep track of the source of the traffic in general.
-* **Origin**: UTM stands for Urchin Tracking Module, originating from Urchin, a predecessor to Google Analytics.
+* **Origin**: UTM stands for "Urchin Tracking Module", originating from Urchin, a predecessor to Google Analytics.
+It is not an officail WEB standard, but it became some sort of standard de facto.

 # Why UTM Parameters matter
 * **Accurate Attribution**: Assign precise credit to traffic sources, understanding which platforms drive the most traffic.